The TXS0108E 8-Ch Logic Level Converter Module is a bi-directional device for converting signals between 3.3V and 5V logic systems.

 - A2 / B2 = Channel 2

 - A3 / B3 = Channel 3

 - A6 / B6 = Channel 6

 The board ships with the male headers loose.
 This provides maximum flexibility depending on how the board will be used or they can be replaced with other types of connectors such as female headers.

 To ensure good alignment during soldering first insert the loose headers into a solderless breadboard.
 The board can then be placed on top of the headers and easily soldered in place.

 OUR EVALUATION RESULTS:

-These modules work very well and are an easy way to implement level shifting.
-The 8 channels allows you to convert a complete 8-bit bus or multiple signals such as converting an I2C bus and several other logic signals.
+These modules work very well when used correctly and are an easy way to implement level shifting for a number of applications.
+They operate faster than the common MOSFET level shifters and the 8 channels allows you to convert a complete 8-bit bus or multiple signals such as converting an I2C bus and several other logic signals.

 BEFORE THEY ARE SHIPPED, THESE MODULES ARE: